 The DSL logs behaviour and safeguarding issues related to online safety.
-An incident report log can be found in appendix 5.
-Monitoring and filtering logs are recorded on the Senso Administration Portal.
+An incident report log can be found in Appendix V. Monitoring and filtering logs are recorded on the Senso Administration Portal.

-This policy will be reviewed every year by the headteacher.
+This policy will be reviewed every year by the Executive Headteacher.